SACRED SAGAS

 Worship and Discipleship: My story about worship.
 Not only is worship what we, creatures of God are expected to do. it is also the heart of how we're being formed into the image of the one we worship.
 Click on the link in the drop down menu under 'sacred sagas' and read all about it.

-Response to January 6, 2021.
+Response to the insurrection of January 6, 2021.
 Like so many, I was horrified at what happened on January 6 in Washington, D.C.
 I was deeply saddened by the images that displayed Christian symbols, suggesting this hate-filled violence was Christian.
 And like many, I wrote about my feelings and thoughts in this article.

 Binding the Strong Man (Mark 3:2-35).
 Jesus said, “… whoever blasphemes against the Holy Spirit can never have forgiveness, but is guilty of an eternal sin.”
 Many of us have struggled with these words and wondered whether we've committed the unforgivable sin.
 We need a better understanding of the context of Jesus' saying and about to whom Jesus spoke.
 There is danger that we today could commit the unpardonable sin, but we need to know what Jesus was referring to.
 I've tried to address that in this article.